iceananas/Marlin/README.md

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

+## About this version

+This is the firmware I created for my Anycubic 4Max after upgrading to TMC2208 stepper drivers.
+The directions of all axis and extruders are inverted already, so you don't need further modification of your Hardware.

+I adjusted the PID for the hotend.
+The PID for the heatbed is fine with default values.

+I also adjusted the acceleration values which suit the printer setup better.

+Please refer to the official Marlin project about the installation of the firmware.

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 Detailed build and install instructions are posted at: